Cecil John Kinross

 Cecil John Kinross VC (17 February 1896 – 21 June 1957) was a Canadian soldier in World War I. Kinross was a recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
-He was only nineteen when it was awarded to him, making him the second youngest Victoria cross recipient ever.

 Early life

 Kinross was born on 17 February 1896 at Dews Farm, Harefield, Middlesex.
 His father's family originated in Perthshire.
 He moved to Lougheed, Alberta with his parents and siblings in 1912.